Learn to Speak Scouting

 Tenderfoot

-The first rank in the Boy Scout advancement program.
+The first rank in the Scout advancement program.
 Always singular.

 Totin’ Chip

-Recognition given to Scouts who subscribe to the Outdoor Code and understand and can demonstrate the proper handling, care, and use of woods tools.
+This recognition is given to Scouts who subscribe to the Outdoor Code and understand and can demonstrate the proper handling, care, and use of wood tools.

 Troop